Russia's 'tin pot despot' Putin ordered spy's London murder, UK inquiry told

 Tests of the sink in the bathroom of Kovtun's room at the Millennium Hotel revealed quantities of polonium that could only be achieved by direct contact with the rare isotope.

-Emmerson said that on the day in March when the inquiry heard evidence he argued clearly showed Kovtun's involvement, Putin awarded Lugovoy a medal of honor for services to the Motherland.
+Emmerson said that on the day in March when the inquiry heard evidence he argued clearly showed Kovtun's involvement, Putin awarded Lugovoy a medal of honour for services to the Motherland.

 It was part of Moscow's attempts to manipulate and intimidate the inquiry, he said.